 Book a Suitable Wedding Venue

 After finalising the above tasks, there’s only one thing left to do; getting the ideal wedding venue.
 During this pandemic, that will mean choosing an outdoor venue.
 That’s because the open-air will minimise the spread of the virus.
-The good news is there are plenty of outdoor wedding venues all over Australia where you can hold your special day safely.

 If you want the perfect outdoor wedding venue in the Gold Coast or Brisbane area that is close enough to the city, then Cedar Creek Estate is for you.
 Imagine your wedding in one of the most naturally stunning hinterland locations in Queensland where you can enjoy the region’s most excellent food and wine with friends and family.
 Browse through some videos from previous weddings held at Cedar Creek Estate and get some inspiration.